 Here are the advantages of using the cash basis:

 Simplicity: This is the most significant advantage.
-Cash basis accounting is straightforward and easy to understand, even for those without a background in accounting.
-You simply record income when received and expenses when paid.
+Cash basis accounting is straightforward to understand, even for those without a background in accounting.
+You record income when received and expenses when paid.

 Easy Tracking of Cash Flow: Since transactions are recorded when cash changes hands, it provides a clear picture of your business’s cash flow.
 This helps you monitor your liquidity and make informed financial decisions.